Oscar de la Renta scores with sophisticated, elegant designs

-NEW YORK Whether it was pencil skirts paired with fitted jackets, tiered dresses in soft pastels or bead-embroidered gowns, Oscar de la Renta's Spring 2013 collection exuded sophisticated, feminine elegance.
+NEW YORK, Sept 12 Whether it was pencil skirts paired with fitted jackets, tiered dresses in soft pastels or bead-embroidered gowns, Oscar de la Renta's Spring 2013 collection exuded sophisticated, feminine elegance.

 The Dominican-born designer, who is among the most revered names in haute couture and a favorite of first ladies and film stars, was true to form in the late Tuesday show with twill fringe suits for day and sumptuous evening gowns worthy of any red carpet.